sustainable-computing-io/kepler-model-server/cmd/README.md

-# Keple Model Server entrypoint
+# Kepler Model Server entrypoint

 Use kepler model server function as a standalone docker container.